sheremetyev/texts.js/examples/pandoc/README.md

     \`*_{}[]()>#+-.!

-(However, if the `markdown_strict` format is used, the standard markdown rule will be used.)
+(However, if the `--strict` option is supplied, the standard markdown rule will be used.)

 A backslash-escaped space is parsed as a nonbreaking space.
 It will appear in TeX output as `~` and in HTML and XML as `\&#160;` or